-\section{Non-parametric quality metrics}
+\section{Non-Parametric Quality~Metrics}

-We assess the performance of our trained models using three distinct metrics: the dimension-averaged 1D Kolmogorov-Smirnov (KS) two-sample test-statistic $\overline{D}_{y,z}$, the sliced Wasserstein distance (SWD) $\overline{W}_{y,z}$, and the Frobenius norm (FN) of the difference between the correlation matrices of two samples $\|C\|_{F} $.
-With a slight abuse of nomenclature, we refer to these three different distance measures, with vanishing optimal value, simply as KS, SWD, and FN.
-Each of these metrics serves as a separate test-statistic in a two-sample test, where the null hypothesis assumes that both samples originate from the same target distribution.
-For each metric, we establish its distribution under the null hypothesis by drawing both samples from the target distribution.
-We then compare this distribution with the test-statistic calculated from a two-sample test between samples drawn from the target and NF distributions to assign each model a $p$-value for rejecting the null hypothesis.
+We assessed the performance of our trained models using three distinct metrics: the dimension-averaged 1D Kolmogorov--Smirnov (KS) two-sample test statistic $\overline{D}_{y,z}$, the~sliced Wasserstein distance (SWD) $\overline{W}_{y,z}$, and~the Frobenius norm (FN) of the difference between the correlation matrices of two samples $\|C\|_{F} $.
+With~a slight abuse of nomenclature, we refer to these three different distance measures with~vanishing optimal value simply as KS, SWD, and~FN, respectively.
+Each of these metrics served as a separate test statistic in a two-sample test, where the null hypothesis assumed that both samples originate from the same target distribution.
+For~each metric, we established its distribution under the null hypothesis by drawing both samples from the target distribution.
+We then compared this distribution with the test-statistic calculated from a two-sample test between samples drawn from the target and NF distributions to assign each model a $p$-value for rejecting the null~hypothesis.

-To quantify the uncertainty on the test-statistics computed for the test vs NF-generated samples, we perform the tests 10 times using differently seeded target- and NF-generated samples.
-We calculate $p$-values based on the mean test-statistic and its $\pm 1$-standard deviation.
+To quantify the uncertainty on the test-statistics computed for the test vs NF-generated samples, we performed the tests 10 times using differently seeded target- and NF-generated samples.
+We calculated \emph{}p-values based on the mean test statistic and its $\pm 1$ standard~deviation.

-For model comparison, and to assess the uncertainty on the training procedure, we train 10 instances of each model configuration, defined by a set of hyperparameter values.
-Rather than selecting the single best-performing instance to represent the best architecture, we average the performances across these instances and identify the architecture with the best average performance.
-After selecting this top-performing model, that we call ``best'' model, we report both its average and peak performances.
+For model comparison and~to assess the uncertainty on the training procedure, we trained 10 instances of each model configuration, defined by a set of hyperparameter values.
+Rather than selecting the single best-performing instance to represent the best architecture, we averaged the performances across these instances and identified the architecture with the best average performance.
+After~selecting this top-performing model, which we called the ``best'' model, we reported both its average and peak~performances.